-In an East Cobb County Georgia uncontested divorce case involving minor children, the following documents will also be necessary:
+In a East Cobb Georgia uncontested divorce case involving minor children, the following documents will also be necessary:

 - Child Support Worksheet (CSWS): A document that uses mathematical calculations required by Georgia State Law to calculate the amount of child support to be paid.